 Use 1 tablespoon coconut oil for every mug of bulletproof.

 Butter or Ghee

-You’ll not relate, I think, when I tell you that I put 5-6 pats of butter on my high-protein waffle each morning, and then somehow yield to the love even further by adding it to my decaf coffee blend.
-But there you have it: Kerrygold or homemade A2, grass-fed butter are my forever friends.
-They leave me satisfied and bless my body by providing hard to find nutrition: vitamins D3, A, E and K2, selenium, healthy saturated fat for good blood sugar and energy levels, short and medium chain fatty acids, antioxidants and immune boosting conjugated linoleic acid.
+Butter leaves me the body satisfied by providing hard to find nutrition: vitamins D3, E and K2, selenium, healthy saturated fat for good blood sugar and energy levels, short and medium chain fatty acids, antioxidants and immune boosting conjugated linoleic acid.
 For those who can tolerate dairy, butter is a true health food, and it makes bulletproofs creamy.

 Use 1 tablespoon grass-fed, A2 butter for every mug of bulletproof.
 I like Kerrygold brand best.

 How much?
-Start by adding 1 tablespoon fair trade cocoa powder (non-Dutch processed) to each mug of bulletproof.
-(See recipe below! 🙂 )
+Start by adding 1 tablespoon cocoa powder (non-Dutch processed) to each mug of bulletproof.
+(See recipe below.)

 Use 1 tablespoon MCT oil in place of coconut oil for every mug of bulletproof.

 Slippery elm is often used to treat stomach issues like gastritis.
 It contains mucilage, which is a gel-like polysaccharide.
 This substance coats the intestines and gives the herb its name.
 For those who may lack adequate mucosal lining, due to leaky gut, slippery elm provides this protective barrier.
 However, the herb is not only protective.
 It’s also high in antioxidants that fight inflammation.
 Added bonus, slippery elm is a prebiotic food; it’s consumed in the colon by probiotics, creating a healthier gut ecosystem.